Kira Baker-Doyle

 About

-Dr. Kira J. Baker-Doyle is the Director of the Center for Literacy and an Associate Professor of Curriculum & Instruction at the University of Illinois at Chicago, College of Education.
+Dr. Kira J. Baker-Doyle is an Associate Professor of Curriculum & Instruction at the University of Illinois at Chicago, College of Education and the Co-Coordinator of the Language, Literacies, and Culture Doctoral program in the College.
 Dr. Baker-Doyle’s work focuses on understanding how to build critically transformative and empowering learning experiences through collaboration, connection, and networking.
-She is known internationally for her social network research on urban teacher professional development and community engagement, particularly in the areas of literacy, technology, and connected learning.
+She is known internationally for her social network research on urban teacher professional development and community engagement, particularly in the areas of literacy, technology, and teacher organizing.
 She is the author of several books on these topics as well as a range of scholarly publications.
-Dr. Baker-Doyle has taught courses on 21st century literacies, literacy foundations, children’s and young adult literature, and teacher research.
-She currently serves as the Editor-in-Chief for the Review of Education, Pedagogy, and Cultural Studies.
+In addition to her scholarship, Dr. Baker-Doyle has a record of leadership in the community, having served as the Director of UIC's Center for Literacy, and as founder of the Transformative Teacher Educator Fellowship program.
+She has also had a significant impact on her field through her work with academic journals; she founded UIC's peer-reviewed, graduate-student run journal, Literacies Across the Lifespan, and previously served as the Editor-in-Chief of the Review of Education, Pedagogy, and Cultural Studies.

 Courses Taught